jieun-lim/jieun-lim/README.md

 **ACM CHI 2022 Extended Abstracts** [Download paper](https://dl.acm.org/doi/abs/10.1145/3491101.3519857)

 ### 🏆 Awards
+- **Grand prize at the 2024 K-Digital Hackathon** for the project "Work-Plate", which is a platform that recommends customized small tasks suitable for the physical conditions of the elderly
 - **Best Paper Award at the 2020 SW/ICT Integrated Academic Conference**, for the project "Deep Learning-Based Image Retrieval System for Providing Design Inspiration," organized by Hanyang University SW Business Group
 - **Grand Prize at the 2019 Intra-University SW/ICT Integrated Academic Conference** for the project "Deep Learning-Based Automatic Smart Webtoon Effects Generation System"
 - Lim, Jieun, et al. "Exploring Context-Aware Mental Health Self-Tracking Using Multimodal Smart Speakers in Home Environments."
 Proceedings of the CHI Conference on Human Factors in Computing Systems.
 2024.